 The Aadhar card is the only government-issued document that is available anywhere, everywhere.
 An Aadhaar card can be applied for online.
-Known as an e-Aadhar, this is downloadable version of your Aadhar card and can be accessed wherever you are, whenever you require.
+Known as an e-Aadhar, this is downloadable version of the physical copy of Aadhar and can be accessed anywhere, anytime.

 This makes it convenient for individuals to always have a copy of a valid government-issued identity document that is also easily accessible.
 This also reduces the risk of an original document being stolen/misplaced, since the Aadhaar can be downloaded onto any device and displayed when required.